ONSdigital/generator-ons-javascript-template/README.md

 Without a **PAT** token, commits/PRs made by workflows do not trigger other workflows, including the MegaLinter workflow.
 This is a security feature of GitHub Actions to prevent infinite loops.
 For more info, see [MegaLinter: Auto-fixing issues](https://megalinter.io/latest/config-apply-fixes/#apply-fixes-issues).

 ## Updating Project with Template Changes
+This template is actively maintained to incorporate the latest best practices, tooling, and configurations.
+As such, you may want to update your project with changes made to the template since you initially generated it.

+**Note:** Unlike tools like Copier, Yeoman does not have a built-in update mechanism to apply changes from a generator to an existing project.
+Therefore, the following steps involve a more manual process.

+**Recommended Update Procedure**
+1. **Review Template Changes:**
+* Start by reviewing the template's changelog or commit history to understand the changes made since you generated your project.
+Pay close attention to:
+  - Updated dependencies (e.g., in `package.json`).
+  - Configuration file modifications (e.g., `.eslintrc.json`,`.prettierrc.json`,`.editorconfig`).
+  - Changes to GitHub Actions workflows (`.github/workflows/`).
+  - New or modified scripts in `package.json`.
+  - New files or folder structure changes.

+2. **Backup Your Project (Optional but Recommended):**
+* Before making any changes, create a backup of your project to prevent data loss.

+3. **Update Dependencies:**
+* If the template has updated dependencies, manually update your `package.json` file.

+* Run `npm install` or `npm ci` to install the updated dependencies.

+4. **Merge Configuration Changes:**
+* Carefully merge any changes to configuration files.
+Use `git diff` or a tool like [diffmerge](https://www.sourcegear.com/diffmerge/) to see what has changed.

+* If you have heavily modified configuration files, you might have to manually apply the relevant changes.

+5. **Update GitHub Actions Workflows:**
+* Copy and paste changes from the template's `.github/workflows/` directory into your project's workflows, being very careful to not overwrite any changes that you have made.

+6. **Address Structural Changes:**
+* If the template has introduced new files or folders, create them in your project.

+* If files have been moved or renamed, make the corresponding changes in your project.

+7. **Test Thoroughly:**
+* After applying the updates, run your project's tests and ensure that everything is working as expected.

 ## Structure